-Throughout this handbook, "County" shall designate Columbia County and the term "department" shall designate the Highway and Transportation Department.
+Throughout this handbook, "County" shall designate Columbia County and the term "department" shall designate any or all of the departments within the County.

 Equal Employment Opportunity

 Columbia County assures equal employment opportunity and affirmative action in the application of its personnel administration policies.
 Discrimination against any person in recruitment, appointment, training, promotion, retention, discipline because of race, sexual orientation, age, political or religious beliefs or affiliations is strictly prohibited.